 There are two types of DEEP approved basic boating courses offered throughout the state.
-They are the full eight-hour SBC/CPWO combination course for new boaters and the 2 1⁄2 hour Personal Watercraft course needed to upgrade to a CPWO from an SBC or obtain a temporary CPWO.
-DEEP approved courses are offered by the DEEP, non-profit organizations and for profit companies.
-All DEEP approved boating classes must meet the same standards and time requirements regardless of which organization teaches the class.
+They are the full eight-hour CPWO combination course for new boaters and the 2 1⁄2 hour Personal Watercraft course needed to upgrade an SBC to a CPWO or obtain a temporary CPWO.
+DEEP approved courses are offered by the DEEP, non-profit organizations, and for-profit companies.
+All DEEP approved boating courses must meet the same standards and time requirements regardless of which organization teaches the course.

-DEEP sponsored combined basic boating and personal watercraft classes are offered at most community colleges and many other locations around the state.
-For information concerning the dates, times and locations of DEEP classes, visit our website https://portal.ct.gov/DEEP/Boating/Education/Boating-Classes or call 860-434-8638.
+For information concerning the dates, times, and locations of DEEP courses, please visit our website: https://portal.ct.gov/ DEEP/Boating/Education/Boating-Classes or call 860-434-8638.

-Note: A list of DEEP approved non-profit and for-profit organizations teaching classes can be found on the website as well.
+A list of DEEP approved non-profit and for-profit organizations teaching courses can be found on the website as well.